 I'm not sure what part I can sing on a male arrangement.
 What are the ranges of the songs?
+We use men's arrangements, sometimes raised in pitch slightly, and selected to avoid the extremes of the men's range.
 Here are the typical ranges of the songs, in scientific notation: Tenor: A3 to C5 Lead: E3 to G4 (some arrangements drop down to D3 or E3 occasionally or go up to Ab4 or A4) Baritone: D3 to F4 (some arrangements drop to C3 occasionally or go up to G4 or Ab4) Bass: Eb2 to B3

 "Typical range" means that there are occasional notes that are slightly outside of these ranges.
 These notes are often sung in unison with other parts on that chord, or are single outliers.
 If you are still unsure about what parts you could sing, feel free to contact us, and we can put you in touch with women who have participated in past Extreme Quartet events.
 Do note that the range alone does not give you the full picture of how comfortable the song is to sing for you.
 For instance, the baritone parts may spend more time at the lower end of the range than the lead parts, although the ranges are similar.
 Female baritones might consider learning the male tenor part unless they have a low range.